jirkajand/Artemis/readme.md

 1. In `docker-compose.yml` change the `dockerfile` for `frontend` service to `frontend/Dockerfile.dev` to enable hot-reloading during development.
 2. In `./.env` set `FRONTEND_PORT` to the development port `5173`.
 3. Run the OpenAPI client generation see "Frontend Code Generation" section above.
-4. Start the docker compose using `docker compose up --build -d`.
+4. Start the docker compose using `docker compose -f .\docker-compose.yml -f .\docker-compose.dev.yml up --build -d`.